 I am a sociologist, working as a Research Associate in the School of Social and Political Sciences at the University of Glasgow.
-Currently, I am part of the qualitative work package on The Health Foundation funded project ‘Causal effect of alcohol and mental health problems on employment outcomes‘ which will analyse policy discourse, key informant perspectives, and the lived experiences of people with mental health and alcohol problems.
-Previously, I was a Researcher and the NVivo Lead on the ESRC funded research project ‘Welfare Conditionality: Sanctions, Support, and Behaviour Change’.
-Additionally, I have been involved in research on the tenancy sustainment of formerly homeless young people, and projects relating to child protection & disability.
 The ‘Papers’ page contains links to my publications, conference presentations, PhD thesis, and other outputs.
 You can use the links in the menu under About to find my staff profile page and my profiles on various other websites.

-My interests span a diverse range of areas including social security, housing & homelessness, homes & other dwelling spaces, disability & mental health, sociology of knowledge, and sociological approaches to the study of ethics.
-In general, I am interested in work that exemplifies or promotes a post-philosophical sociology and theoretical-empirical research.
-The former I use, similar to how Richard Kilminster described the work of Norbert Elias, to denote any work that does not accept a need to provide a philosophical foundation for sociology nor set undue limits on the areas susceptible to sociological investigation.
-Theoretical-empirical research follows from this in not seeing theory and research as separate domains of activity.
-Instead it seeks to develop and refine theoretical thinking tools by putting them to work through empirical enquiry.
+My interests span homes & other dwelling spaces, social security, mental health, and post-philosophical sociology.
+The later was used by Richard Kilminster to describe the work of Norbert Elias and his refusal to accept any requirement to provide a philosophical foundation for sociology nor set undue limits on the areas it can investigate.
+Post-philosophical sociology often takes a theoretical-empirical approach, that resists treating theory and research as separate domains of activity.
+Instead, it seeks to develop theoretical thinking tools through putting them to work in research.

 Being a notebook, no posts are meant to be to any academic standard, and, as with most academic blogs, are instead an outlet for thinking at various stages of development.
 Obviously, the usual disclaimers apply that all views expressed are my own and not those of any project, department, or university that I am based with.
 Similarly, despite having spent nearly two decades within the education system my spelling and grammar remain wanting; so apologies in advance for any errors you may come across.